-In general, any default with respect to other indebtedness of AMD Fab 36 KG that results in recourse to AMD Fab 36 KG of more than \$6 million or any default with respect to indebtedness made or guaranteed by AMD that results in recourse to us of more than \$25 million, and that is not cured, would result in a cross-default under the Fab 36 Loan Agreements.
+In general, any default with respect to other indebtedness of AMD or AMD Fab 36 KG that is not cured, would result in a cross-default under the Fab 36 Loan Agreements.

 The occurrence of a default under the Fab 36 Loan Agreements would permit the lenders to accelerate the repayment of all amounts outstanding under the Fab 36 Loan Agreements.
-In addition, the occurrence of a default under these agreements could result in a cross-default under the indentures governing our 4.75% Debentures, 4.50% Notes and 7.75% Notes.
+In addition, the occurrence of a default under these agreements could result in a cross-default under our loan agreements, including the indentures governing our 4.75% Debentures, 4.50% Notes and 7.75% Notes.
 We cannot assure you that we would be able to obtain the funds necessary to fulfill these obligations.
 Any such failure would have a material adverse effect on us.